tpoisot/DataSharingPaper/DataSharing-MS.md

 In their response paper, Moles and colleagues argue that publication of datasets "is not always virtuous", if you happen to publish data gathered by other people.
-We agree that in the context of long-term ecological research, the list of contributors to the data will grow in a probably saturating manner over time.
-Some of these contributors may disagree with the sharing of data, and data transfer agreements may actually prevent data sharing.
-It seems clear to us that the problem lies with preventing the release of data, not with data sharing.
-First, as we mention in the paper, asserting proprty over data will (and indeed already does) creates cliques of scientists, in which accessibility to research material is based on personnal connections.
-It is hard to argue that this practice is a tolerable one.
-Second, data are not property, so the whole point appears to be moot.
+The re-publication of data can appear to "rob" the original authors of their efforts by concentrating the citations to the newer releases.
+In addition, some scientists involved in the sampling process may be opposed to the notion of open data, and favour restricted dissemination of the output of their work.
+We agree that in the context of long-term ecological research, the list of contributors to the data will most likely grow over time, and so is the probability that one of these authors oppose public release of data.
+Moles and colleagues further argue that data should be protected by data transfer agreements, regulating what can or cannot be done with them.

+There are, in our opinion, several problems with this argument.
+As we explain at length in the paper, the law is clear on the fact that asserting propriety over data is not possible.
+Yet many data transfer agreements amount to little more than that: the receiving scientists temporarily borrows the data, with little to no freedom in what he can use them for.
+This kills any possibility of data re-use, and grants an effective monopoly to the people with the data.
+Far more problematic is the fact that not sharing data allows "cliques" to form, where the ability to re-use the data depends, not on scientific merit, but on inter-personal connections.
+This creates an intrinsic inequality between scientists that is hardly tolerable.

+Yet, we do understand the fact that most people will want to keep some degree of paternity over their data.
+Systematic sharing allows this, as datasets become citable objects, and the people invested in collecting, formatting, and assembling the dataset, can be credited for their effort in the standard academic way (*i.e.* through citations).
+We do not argue for *immediate* data release, and we understand that some groups will be comfortable releasing data only after the paper first using them is published (this is the standard for sequences deposited in *GenBank*, and appears to us as a reasonable way to proceed), or after the delay specified by the funding agency.

 Restrictive data transfer agreements contribute to the wrongful idea that data belong to the scientist(s) responsible for collecting them.
 The virtuous thing to do, with regard to this particular point, is to release the data under an open license.
 The other point by